kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 -  When you calculate ``merged_portfolio_sp['Equiv SP Shares']``, you do so in order to be able to calculate the S&P 500's equivalent value for the close on the date you acquired each ticker position:  if you spend $5,000 on a new stock position, you could have spent $5,000 on the S&P 500; continuing the example, if the S&P 500 was trading at $2,500 per share at the time of purchase, you would have been able to purchase 2 shares.
 Later, if the S&P 500 is trading for $3,000 per share, your stake would be worth $6,000 (2 equivalent shares * $3,000 per share) and you would have $1,000 in paper profits over this comparable time period.
 -  In the rest of the code block, you next perform a similar merge, this time joining on the S&P 500's latest close -- this provides the the second piece needed to calculate the S&P's comparable return relative to each position's holding period:  the S&P 500 price on each ticker's acquisition day and the S&P 500's latest market close.

-You have not further developed your 'master' dataframe with the following:
+You have now further developed your 'master' dataframe with the following:
 -  Each portfolio position's price, shares and value on the position acquisition day, as well as the latest market's closing price.
 -  An equivalent S&P 500 price, shares and value on the equivalent position acquisition day for each ticker, as well as the latest S&P 500 closing price.

 Given the above, you will next perform the requisite calculations in order to compare each position's performance, as well as the overall performance of this strategy / basket of stocks, relative to comparable dollar investment and holding times of the S&P 500.

-I'll quickly summarize below in the relevant groupings the new columns which you are adding to the 'master' dataframe.
+Below is a summary of the new columns which you are adding to the 'master' dataframe.

--  In the first column, ``['SP Return']``, you create a column which calculates the absolute percent return of the S&P over the holding period of each position (note, this is an absolute return and is not an annualized return).
+-  In the first column, ``['SP Return']``, you create a column which calculates the absolute percent return of the S&P 500 over the holding period of each position (note, this is an absolute return and is not an annualized return).
 In the second column (``['Abs.
 Return Compare']``), you compare the ``['ticker return']`` (each position's return) relative to the ``['SP Return']`` over the same time period.
--  In the next three columns, ``['Ticker Share Value']``, ``['SP 500 Value']`` and ``['Abs Value Compare']``, we calculate the dollar value (market value) equivalent based on the shares we hold multiplied by the latest adjusted close price.
+-  In the next three columns, ``['Ticker Share Value']``, ``['SP 500 Value']`` and ``['Abs Value Compare']``, we calculate the dollar value (market value) equivalent based on the shares we hold multiplied by the latest adjusted close price (and subtract the S&P return from the ticker to calculate over / (under) performance).
--  Last, the ``['Stock Gain / (Loss)']`` and ``['SP 500 Gain / (Loss)']`` columns calculate our unrealized dollar gain / loss on each position (and comparable S&P 500 gain / loss) in order to compare the value impact of each position versus if we had simply invested those same dollars in the S&P 500.
+-  Last, the ``['Stock Gain / (Loss)']`` and ``['SP 500 Gain / (Loss)']`` columns calculate our unrealized dollar gain / loss on each position and comparable S&P 500 gain / loss; this allows us to compare the value impact of each position versus simply investing those dollars in the S&P 500.

 ```python
 # Percent return of SP from acquisition date of position through latest trading day.